What does the war in the Middle East mean for UK energy prices? | March 2026

 Energy prices are spiking right now because developments in the Middle East have sharply reduced global supply.
 The main driver is strikes launched by Israel and the US on Iran, which has effectively turned the Strait of Hormuz into a no-go zone.
 Roughly 20% of the world’s oil and gas usually passes through this waterway, so millions of barrels have been barred from entering the global supply chain.

 The crisis intensified on March 2 when QatarEnergy, one of the world’s biggest exporters, halted liquid natural gas (LNG) production at its two main facilities.
-Today, March 4, Qatar officially declared force majeure — a legal "act of God" clause that allows them to cancel gas deliveries without penalty due to uncontrollable circumstances like war.
+On March 4, Qatar officially declared force majeure — a legal "act of God" clause that allows them to cancel gas deliveries without penalty due to uncontrollable circumstances like war.

 What’s going to happen with my energy tariff?